larobitrumpet/linux-cli/USAGE.md

 |`protonvpn --version`              | Display version.                                      |
 |`protonvpn --help`                 | Show help message.                                    |

 All connect options can be used with the `-p` flag to explicitly specify which transmission protocol is used for that connection (either `udp` or `tcp`).
+All connect options can also use either the `-f` flag or the `-r` flag to specify wether to connect to the fastest server or a random server respectively.

 ### Command Explanations